Impact-Site-Verification: 20d348a4-134d-4fc5-af22-53bbab90616d

 Off-Grid (No Grid Connection)

 What it is: No utility connection.
 Solar (and often a generator) charge a battery bank; an inverter powers the loads.
-Sizing is based on daily energy use, peak sun hours, and days of autonomy.
-See off-grid solar cost by system size.
+Sizing is based on daily energy use (load list), peak sun hours, and days of autonomy for off-grid solar.
+See DIY off-grid wiring guide.

 Blackout behavior: N/A. You’re never on the grid, so “grid blackout” doesn’t apply.
 You can have your own outages if the battery is empty and there’s no sun or generator—so autonomy and generator backup matter.